stejsk1/redampDB/README.md

 `Latitude` - geolocated latitude of the IPv4
 `Longitude` - geolocated longitude of the IPv4
 `Occurrences` - these refer to the amount of occurrences reported to OTX.3

+## Theoretical test
+The path to the czech theory test is located in the `doc` folder, which also contains the initial brainstorming of the project.

 ## Conclusion
 For reasons I was told at the interview that I should learn the database when taking this test,